rafaeldalvas/django_website/README.md

 # Blog Application With Django

-Building a Blog application with Django for learning
+Building a Blog application with Django for learning.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development, Python dependencies and database setup.
+These instructions will get you a copy of the Python dependencies and database setup of the project up and running on your local machine for development.

 ### Prerequisites

-What things you need to install
+What things you need to install :

 ```
 Python 3.7.x
-Pipenv 19.0.x
+Pipenv 2020.6.2
 Django (last version)
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running:

-1. Make sure your pip is installed
+1. Make sure your pip and python is installed
 ```
 $ python --version
 $ pip --version